at-elcapitan/Limited-TNiC/README.md

 > [!WARNING]
 > ### TNiC pre-alpha
-> This version is pre-alpha, so this bot only has a small part of nEXT functionality.
+> Bot is in the pre-alpha, so it has a small part of nEXT functionality.

 ## About